Tangerine-Community/Tangerine/README.md

 View the app at <http://localhost:4200>.

-If you are also developing the form library Tangy Form at the same time, you can symlink that repository into `node_modules` folder.
+__Optional__: If you are also developing the form library Tangy Form at the same time, you can symlink that repository into `node_modules` folder.
 For example...

 ```
 rm -r node_modules/tangy-form